 One of the best options you can choose for replacing your tooth is a dental implant.
 This is because they replace both your tooth and your root, which protects the integrity of your oral health.
 A titanium post is surgically placed into your bone to replace your root.
 Titanium is biocompatible and will easily integrate with your bone in order to create a firm foundation for your new tooth, which is a porcelain crown.

-Our doctors will customize your new crown to match your existing teeth and naturally complete your smile, so no one will ever know you were missing a tooth.
+Our team will customize your new crown to match your existing teeth and naturally complete your smile, so no one will ever know you were missing a tooth.
 Your implant will function just like your natural tooth, so you’ll be able to eat, brush, floss, and chew like you used to.
 With excellent home care and regular dental check ups, your new tooth can potentially last for a lifetime.

 Am I a Candidate for Dental Implants?